Lubumbashi: Economy

-Lubumbashi serves as an important commercial and national industrial centre.
+Lubumbashi serves as an important commercial, business, and national industrial centre.
 Manufactures include textiles, food products and beverages, printing, bricks, and copper smelting.
 The city is home to the Simba brewery, producing the famous Tembo beer.

 The city hosts the headquarters of one of the country's largest banks, Trust Merchant Bank.
 The area also has a daily newspaper.

 Mining

 Lubumbashi, the mining capital of the Democratic Republic of the Congo, is a base for many of the country's biggest mining companies.
 The Democratic Republic of Congo produces "more than 3 percent of the world's copper and half its cobalt, most of which comes from Katanga."